InnovateForVegas/.github/CONTRIBUTING.md

 ## Code of Conduct

-All participation in any aspect of contribution of creative work, and in the activities surrounding those contributions, whether virtual or in-person gatherings and work sessions, written correspondance, code comments, commit comments, issue reports and comments, project and repository discussions hosted on GitHub.com or elsewhere, or anything attached in any way to the Code for Vegas Foundation, shall adhere to the published CODE_OF_CONDUCT, available where you found this CONTRIBUTING document.
+All participation in any aspect of contribution of creative work, and in the activities surrounding those contributions, whether virtual or in-person gatherings and work sessions, written correspondence, code comments, commit comments, issue reports and comments, project and repository discussions hosted on GitHub.com or elsewhere, or anything attached in any way to the Code for Vegas Foundation, shall adhere to the published CODE_OF_CONDUCT, available where you found this CONTRIBUTING document.

 ## This Document